Can I do what Derren Brown does?

 When our brains react to real threats and perceived threats—they can override our regulated state.
 And being in hijacked emotional states like these can lead to much unhappiness, frustration, confusion, and exhaustion.
 Not to mention the effects it can have on our relationships.

-With effective hypnotherapy, I can help you to uncover and learn how to rise above the hold each state can have on you, to see things more clearly, and to break free of unhelpful and unnecessary conditioned responses such as high anxiety.
+With effective hypnotherapy, I can help you uncover and learn how to rise above the hold each state can have on you, see things more clearly, and break free of unhelpful and unnecessary conditioned responses such as high anxiety.

-If you are interested in finding out more about how hypnotherapy can help rescue you from emotional hijacking, just give me a call on 7976 701223 or request a call back.
+If you are interested in finding out more about how hypnotherapy can help rescue you from emotional hijacking, just text or give me a call at 7976 701223

 Myths and misconceptions about hypnosis